oslabs-beta/Lighthouse/README.md

 ## How It Works

-  Lighthouse is a <strong>typescript-built, open-source application</strong> that utilizies a definitive set of graphQL parameters to query a Prometheus server, allowing usage data of your Kafka clusters to directly render in a flexible graphical interface.
-This interface is customizable, allowing users to manipulate and display cluster metrics that are important to them.
+  Lighthouse is a <strong>typescript-built, open-source application</strong> that utilizies a predefined set of graphQL parameters to query a Prometheus server, allowing usage data of your Kafka clusters to directly render in a flexible graphical interface.
+This interface is customizable, allowing for customization of metrics that are important to the specific user.